 If you need help with coursework or anything academic-related, please talk to your teacher.
 They are always willing to help you out.

-If you're having troubles in your life, or if you need help with course selections or post-secondary options, you can always talk to our guidance counsellor,
+If you're having troubles in your life, or if you need help with course selections or post-secondary options, you can always talk to your Learning Support Teacher, Mr. Abraham.
+His office is in Learning Centre 2.

 You can expect homework to be a part of your life in high school.
 Teachers have a lot of material to cover, and we have to make sure you're learning it all.